jdittrich/userNeedResearchBook/text/dataAnalysis.md

 > * After the start the curve declines a bit.
 Maybe this is because populating the design with texts and images may be a bit boring.
 > * Praise seemed to raise the mood.
 > * …in parallel the participant did line breaks and letter spacing, I assume these are finishing touches and itself maybe a bit boring.
 > * Sending the finished design to the client seemed to be a positive thing.
-Maybe this is a kind of closure point – »I finished the design!«
+Maybe this is a kind of closure point—“I finished the design!”
-> * …however, waiting for the final acceptance is again negative, though usually only in the beginning (the participant projected this – the dotted line is assumed, since at the point of the research session, the design was just send a day ago or so.)
+> * …however, waiting for the final acceptance is again negative, though usually only in the beginning (the participant projected this—the dotted line is assumed, since at the point of the research session, the design was just send a day ago or so.)
 >
 > I did such annotations for all the diagrams, to keep it brief, I don't include all of them here.
 >